Jack Curtis (actor)

 Jack Curtis (May 28, 1880 – March 16, 1956) was an American actor of the silent era.
-He appeared in more than 150 films between 1915 and 1950.
-He was born in San Francisco, California, and died in Hollywood, California.
+He appeared in more than 150 films from 1915 to 1950.
+He was born in San Francisco, California and died in Hollywood, California.
 Curtis performed on stage and in vaudeville before he began working in films in 1915.

 Curtis was married to actress Anna Chandler.
 Their daughter, Beatrice Antoinette Curtis, performed in vaudeville.